mqasimsarfraz/imagesync/README.md

    --version, -v           print the version

 ```

-## Note
+## Private Registries

-Currently, it isn't possible to specify credentials for a private registry.
-But you can still use the `imagesync` if you are already logged in using docker cli.
-It will respect the credentials stored `~/.docker/config.json` via `docker login`.
-So in case you are running it in a container you need to mount this path:
+`imagesync` will respect the credentials stored in `~/.docker/config.json` via `docker login` etc. So in case you are
+running it in a container you need to mount the path with credentials as:

 ```
 docker run --rm -it  -v ${HOME}/.docker/config.json:/root/.docker/config.json  smqasims/imagesync:v1.0.2 -h
 ```

-## Dependencies
+## Contributing/Dependencies

-Following needs to be installed in order to compile this locally:
+Following needs to be installed in order to compile the project locally:

 ### fedora/centos

 ```
 dnf --enablerepo=powertools install gpgme-devel dnf install libassuan  libassuan-devel
 ```

 ### debain/ubuntu

 ```
 sudo apt install libgpgme-dev libassuan-dev libbtrfs-dev libdevmapper-dev pkg-config
 ```